 This page explains how much childcare support can be claimed through the childcare element of universal credit and what costs can be included in each assessment period.

-The amount of the childcare element in any assessment period is limit to either 85% of the charges for relevant childcare or, if lower, £646.35 for one child or £1108.04 for two or more children.
+The amount of the childcare element in any assessment period is 85% of the charges for relevant childcare, subject to a maximum of £646.35 for one child or £1,108.04 for two or more children.
 (The percentage of childcare costs allowed in universal credit increased from 70% to 85% from April 2016.)

 Assessment periods and childcare costs

 Universal credit is being tested under two systems – a live system and a digital or 'full' system.
 Early claimants of universal credit may be in the live system and this means they have different rules applied.
 Eventually all claimants of universal credit will move to the full system and the full system rules will apply.
 If you are not sure which system you are under, you should ask DWP.
 You can find out more about digital/full and live service claims on our website for advisers.